Pupils with Additional Learning Needs

 Looked After Children

 Ysgol Aberconwy supports and promotes the education of all children, including the specific needs of Looked After Children.
-The member of staff responsible for this area is Mrs Ann Bradshaw.
+The member of staff responsible for this area is Mrs Jessica Meredydd.

 ABCD: Aberconwy Base for Children with Dyslexia

-Aberconwy Base for Children with Dyslexia (ABCD), run by Conwy Local Authority, is based in Ysgol Aberconwy which carries full certification from CReSTeD, the Council for the Registration of Schools Teaching Dyslexic Pupils, and is inspected every three years for its dyslexia friendly practice.
+Aberconwy Base for Children with Dyslexia (ABCD), run by Conwy Local Authority, is based in Ysgol Aberconwy.
+The school carries full certification from CReSTeD, The Council for the Registration of Schools Teaching Dyslexic Pupils, and is inspected every three years for its dyslexia friendly practice.

-All pupils study the National Curriculum Core and foundation subjects, but pupils linked with ABCD may be disapplied from up to two subjects, dependent on their Statement of Special Educational Needs.
+All pupils Study the National Curriculum Core and foundation subjects, but pupils who are linked with ABCD may be disapplied from a subject, dependent on their individual ALN needs.
 This enables them to attend specialist teaching sessions in the ABCD resource, with a teacher holding qualified dyslexia teacher status.

-Socialisation is an important factor in a pupil's first few weeks in school, particularly if they are entering Conwy from another county, and so ABCD pupils are placed in tutor groups and generally stay within that group for the duration of their time in school, and are encouraged to take part in many school activities.
+Socialisation is an important factor in a pupil’s first few weeks in school, particularly if they have come from a school not within Ysgol Aberconwy’s catchment area, and so they remain in the same tutor groups for the duration of their time in school, and are encouraged to take part in many school activities.